luiswirth/bsc-thesis/src/matter/ddf.typ

 from a cochain.
 How can we obtain the Whitney form corresponding to this cochain?

-This reconstruction is achieved by the so called *Whitney map*.
+This reconstruction is achieved by the so called *Whitney map* @douglas:feec-book.

 $
   W: C^k (mesh; RR) -> cal(W)^k (mesh) subset.eq Lambda^k (Omega)